juju/juju-gui/docs/process.rst

   * Note that you may need to ask the webops to turn off the two-factor authentication on your Launchpad staging account in order for this to work.
-Go to the #launchpad-ops channel on the canonical IRC server and ask something like "webops, could you disable 2FA on my staging account?"
+Go to the #launchpad-ops channel on the Canonical IRC server and ask something like "webops, could you disable 2FA on my staging account?"
   * When Launchpad asks you what level of permissions to grant, assuming you are running on your own computer that you manage securely, the easiest